 - The Phillip and Patricia Frost Museum of Science is the perfect place to play and learn with their hands-on demos in chemistry, physics and the natural world.
 The aquarium and the planetarium are amazing experiences.

 - Pérez Art Museum Miami (PAMM) showcases modern and contemporary international art in a beautiful setting.

 - The Miami Design District is an area dedicated to innovative fashion, design, architecture and dining.
 You will find luxury brand boutiques in a clean and contemporary architecture, outdoors within palm trees, sculptures, hammocks and water fountains.

 - Brickell City Centre (BCC) is a VIP shopping and entertainment centre with mostly luxury brands, restaurants and cinemas.
 It also has residences and the East, Miami hotel with an array of fine dining restaurants and bars with beautiful views.
-Take some time to appreciate the ‘climate ribbon;’ an architectural, artistic and technological design which allows the whole project to be environmental sustainable.
-It creates a natural air conditioning effect in the retail area, it also uses rain water for irrigation and air conditioning.
+Take some time to appreciate the ‘climate ribbon;’ an architectural, artistic and technological design which allows the whole project to be environmentally sustainable.
+It creates a natural air conditioning effect in the retail area and uses rain water for irrigation and air conditioning.
 To get here, take the Metromover and get off on 8th Street station.

 Where to eat and drink

 Kyu – located in the heart of Wynwood is a great address for modern Asian inspired cuisine.
-The dishes are meant to be shared and the house specialty is the roasted cauliflower and goat cheese….I highly recommend it, even if you don’t like cauliflower!
+The dishes are meant to be shared and the house specialty is the roasted cauliflower with goat cheese.

 Coyo Taco – Mexican street food with farm fresh ingredients, everything made from scratch, and a cool vibe.
 Definitely the real thing!